 We decided to establish a breeding herd - there is something magical about seeing a new born alpaca take its first steps in life - but many people choose to keep gelded (castrated) males for their fibre and natural beauty.

-There are over 700 breeders in the UK today and the national herd stands at around 15,000.
-Currently alpacas are in short supply, so prices for breeding females are high.
-Gelded males are considerably more affordable.
-At the top end of the market, high-class animals are sought out by discerning breeders and quality rather than quantity is the key.
+There are several hundred registered breeders, like us, across the uk, but there are considerably more private owners with small herds.
+The national herd stands at around 60,000 animals.
+Although increasing in numbers, alpacas are still fairly thin on the ground, so prices for good breeding females remain quite high.
+Pet males are considerably more affordable.
+At the top end of the market, world-class animals are sought out by a few discerning breeders and quality rather than quantity is the key.
 That being said, there are alpacas to suit every budget and whatever your plans, you will get enormous satisfaction from keeping them.

-One day the fields of Britain may be full of alpacas, bred commercially for their luxurious fibre, but today their numbers are limited and breeders are trying to develop a quality gene pool and high quality foundation stock from which the future will be based.
-Today alpacas are raised by farmers seeking agricultural diversification, smallholders looking for a sustainable lifestyle business, country landowners who want to grace their pastures with something beautiful - and people who just adore alpacas.
+Today alpacas are raised by breeders, fibre producers, farmers seeking agricultural diversification, therapy and well being businesses, glamping sites, smallholders looking for a sustainable lifestyle business, country landowners who want to grace their pastures with something beautiful - and people who just adore alpacas.